pauldardeau/python-concurrent-disk-io/README.md

 Client
 ------
-The client utility used for testing is 'make_requests.py'.
+The client utility used for testing is 'make_http_requests.sh'.
+It's just a shell script that runs Apache Bench (ab).

 The Test
 --------
 1. Start the server implementation
-2. Open multiple shell sessions (about 4 or 5)
-3. In each shell session, run 'python make_requests.py' so that all 4 or 5 shell sessions are running concurrently
+2. Run 'make_http_requests.sh' on same machine

 If the client requests experience timeout, then the problem scenario has manifested itself.
 If none of the concurrent client requests are